mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Then, we can create a program that creates the desired number of virtual threads, i.e. the number of logical cores plus one:
+Then, we can create a program that makes the desired number of virtual threads, i.e., the number of logical cores plus one:

 ```java
 static void viewCarrierThreadPoolSize() {